NREL/ROSCO/docs/source/install.rst

         conda install -y wisdem

-You should then do step three *or* four.
+You should then do step 3a *or* 3b.
-If you do not want to compile the ROSCO controller while also instaling the ROSCO toolbox, please follow the instructions for :ref:`compiling_rosco`.
+If you do not want to compile the ROSCO controller while also installing the ROSCO toolbox, please follow the instructions for :ref:`compiling_rosco`.

-1. Clone and Install the ROSCO toolbox with ROSCO
+3. Clone and Install the ROSCO toolbox with ROSCO

     ::